Gatherings (Drop-in)

 Best for: People already holding space who want practice + feedback.

-You’ll leave with:
+Trainees often leave with:

-De‑escalation and closure moves
+De‑escalation and facilitation sensitivity

 Peer‑reviewed practicum and growth plan